Q: Can San Francisco really do this?

 What have we learned from history?
 Our measure ensures adequate funding for maintenance in the long run.
 We also introduce democratic oversight and accountability from both tenants (Community Councils) and the Board of Supervisors, and use the City's examination and hiring process to ensure qualified, unionized employees are retained and paid well.

-We do need to reform the SF Housing Authority and properly re-fund the federal public housing system, but that is outside of the scope of what we can do with a a City ballot measure.
+We do need to reform the SF Housing Authority and properly re-fund the federal public housing system, but that is outside of the scope of what we can do with City legislation alone.